chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-3-of-3.md

 categories: kubernetes best-practices
 ---

-This is the post that outlines Highly Available(HA) and application resilience best practices for running a custom or third party application hosted inside a Kubernetes (K8s) cluster.
+This is the post that outlines Highly Available (HA) and application resilience best practices for running a custom, or third party application hosted inside a Kubernetes (K8s) cluster.

 # Topics Covered
 - Use Liveness and Ready [Probes](#probes).
 Design your application to use and support them.
-- Use [Affinity and Anti-Affinity Selectors](#affinity-and-anti-affinity-selectors) if pods need to be ditributed across nodes.
+- Use [Affinity and Anti-Affinity Selectors](#affinity-and-anti-affinity-selectors) if pods need to be distributed across nodes.

 ## Pod Lifecycle and Probes